Arjhl/pythonClassroom/readme.md

-This is a repository for Python-Lab session, 5th sem.
+This is a repository for Python-Lab session, V sem.